Aspects of Jesus

 dependent and must trust our caregivers, parents or surrogates.

 And then that authority we invested in parents begins to be diluted and

 transferred to teachers and pastors or priests.
 And so on.
 It is only

 when faced with stages five, six and especially seven that we are confronted

 with using our power of choice.
-The last stage, of internalizing
+The last stage, of

-What is being said above is that we don't get to choose whether we
+Part of what is being said above is that we don't get to choose whether we

 start our journey by looking on the inside or the outside.
 Life first